raghnysh/mishmash/README.md

 # Notes on this and that

-This project consists of my notes on this and that, such as the books that I read, and the films that I watch.
-I also hope to write about the Himalaya: the Garhwal Himalaya, some of which I have seen, and near whose foothills I live.
+This project consists of my notes on this and that, such as the books that I read, the films that I watch, and the topics in mathematics and programming that interest me.
+I also hope to write about the
+Himalaya: the Garhwal Himalaya, some of which I have seen, and near whose foothills I live.
 The project is a work in progress.

 ## Copying